 Wicked Tuna Rooftop Bar and Grill

 (Seafood - Sushi - American)

 After their immense success half an hour down the coast in Murrells Inlet, it makes sense that Wicked Tuna’s second location would be right in the heart of Myrtle Beach.
 This new oceanfront locale focuses on scratch-made dishes with a “hook to plate” philosophy; it might be tough to find fresher fish in the area.
-Their new menu offers perennial favorites like tempura-fried Wicked Shrimp is a spicy mayo and daily fish specials, plus a laundry list of sushi options.
+Their new menu offers perennial favorites like tempura-fried Wicked Shrimp (with a spicy mayo) and daily fish specials, plus a laundry list of sushi options.
 From Japanese-inspired classics to adventurous American styles, you can find a lot of different options.
 For landlubbers, they have a great traditional breakfast menu and all of the usual standard American grill fare, like burgers, reubens, and even quesadillas.
 The outdoor beachside “Tuna Shak” offers a focus on drinks and pub fare...this is a top-notch spot for some killer happy hour specials!

 Ipanema Brazilian Restaurant

 Another new option on our list, Ipanema is the place to go for truly authentic Brazilian food, from breakfast to dinner.
 There’s a big focus on offering spectacular meat options, but there are plenty of vegetarian options as well.
 There are even burger and pizza options, some American-style, some Brazilian-style, so that everyone is sure to find something they’re hungry for.
 The lunch buffet is all-you-care-to-eat, served every single day for just $9.99.
 To get your share of delicious dishes that are both exotic and comfort food, it’s hard to go wrong with this downtown restaurant.

 ART Burger Sushi Bar